MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 ### Can I use the inventory dashboard if Intelligent Order Management is connected to  dynamics supply chain management?

-No. Currently the dashboard is only supported for IV datasource, which means this cannot be used when your inventory is managed within dynamics supply chain management.
+No. Currently the dashboard is only supported for IV datasource, which means this can't be used when your inventory is managed within dynamics supply chain management.